fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     <p>
     LNNs belong to the class of continuous-time recurrent neural networks (CT-RNNs)
     <a href="#references">[3]</a>, where the evolution of the hidden state over time is described by
     an Ordinary Differential Equation (ODE).
-LNNs use the Liquid Time Constant (LTC) ODE <a href="#references">[4]</a>, where both the derivative and the time constant of the hidden state are determined by a neural network.
+LNNs are based on the Liquid Time Constant (LTC) ODE <a href="#references">[4]</a>, where both the derivative and the time constant of the hidden state follow a neural network.
     </p>

     <p>
-    In this post, we focus on the closed-form continuous-depth (CfC) network <a href="#references">[5]</a>
+    In this post, we focus on the closed-form continuous-depth (CfC) network <a href="#references">[5]</a>.
-    implementation of the LTC ODE.
-Differently from other CT-RNNs (including LTCs <a href="#references">[4]</a>), which use a numerical solver to find the ODE solution, CfC networks use an approximate closed-form solution.
+    CfC networks implement an approximate closed-form solution of the LTC ODE and, as a result, achieve faster training and inference performance than other CT-RNNs (including LTCs <a href="#references">[4]</a>), which instead use a numerical solver to find the ODE solution.
-    As a results, CfC networks achieve faster training and inference performance than other CT-RNNs.
     </p>

     <p>